Lily Allen And Jessie Ware Fans Could Expect A Collaboration In The Future

 Allen was the first to reply and said she was "down" for the idea.
 Ware saw the interaction and agreed, writing "snap."

-Their tweets would quickly catch the attention of many and have gathered hundreds of likes and many replies since.
+Their tweets would quickly catch the attention of many and have gathered hundreds of likes and plenty of replies since.

 "It would be the most powerful thing ever it's what we deserve," the fan replied.